 In 2020, the Social Democrats joint leader Roisin Shortall strongly objected to plans to build 331 “fast-track” apartments in her constituency.
 In her submission, Shortall stated that the development would negatively impact a nearby estate.

 In October of 2021, the Irish Times reported that Fianna Fail TD, Sean Haughey, objected to a six-storey apartment scheme in Clontarf.
 According to Mr. Haughey, the plan was “out of character” for the area.

 Independent councillor Tony Murphy registered his opposition to a proposal to build 101 build-to-rent apartments in Balbriggan town centre.
 He also noted his disappointment that the SHD application bypassed the local authority and went directly to An Bord Pleanála.

-Other stories where there were far too many names to list out.
+Below are other stories that contained far too many names to list.

 Oscar Traynor Road in Coolock, Dublin.